The Top Facts You Should Know About Stroke: Ultimate Guide

 Transient Ischemic Attack (TIA) – The Warning Stroke

-A Transient Ischemic Attack, or TIA, is often referred to as a “mini-convulsion” or a “warning Brain attack.”
-It is caused by a temporary blockage in the blood vessels, leading to Brain attack-like symptoms that last for a short period (typically less than an hour).
-While TIAs may not cause permanent damage, they are a warning sign that a full-blown Apoplexyc could occur in the future.
+A Transient Ischemic Attack, or TIA, is often referred to as a “mini-convulsion” or a “warning brain attack.”
+It is caused by a temporary blockage in the blood vessels, leading to brain attack-like symptoms that last for a stint (typically less than an hour).
+While TIAs may not cause permanent damage, they are a warning sign that a full-blown Apoplexy could occur in the future.
 Recognizing and treating TIAs promptly can prevent a more severe Apoplexy from happening.

 Ethnicity and Stroke Risk